galv-team/galv-frontend/docs/source/DevelopmentGuide.rst

 		* A generic action bar component that can be used to display actions for a resource
 	* ``NumberInput``
 		* A generic number input component that can be used to input a number
+  * ``ResourceStatuses``
+    * A generic status component that can be used to display a resource's status
+    * Used to allow quick access to actions that can be taken on a resource
 * Data display
 	* The family of components in the ``src/Components/prettify`` directory
 		* These components are used to display data in a more human-readable form